-ELEMENTARY EDUCATION/CURRICULUM AND
+ELEMENTARY EDUCATION/EDUCATIONAL FOUNDATIONS AND LITERACY,

-INSTRUCTION, Master of Science in Education 51 721 Student Learning Outcomes- The graduate with a Master of Science in Eduaction degree in Elementary Education will use the knowledge and skills obtained in the program to:
+Student Learning Outcomes-The graduate with a Master of Science in Education degree in Elementary Education will use the knowledge and skills obtained in the program to:

 - Demonstrate a commitment to students and their learning. - Understand the subjects he/she teaches and how to teach those subjects to students. - Be responsible for managing and monitoring student learning. - Think systematically about his/her practice and learn from experience. - Demonstrate his/her commitment as a member of learning communities.